 www.propatrollers.org - The APP began training ski patrollers during the 1967-68 ski season.
 It is comprised of nearly 500 patrollers representing over 30 ski areas and resorts throughout the Western United States.
 The APP’s certification requires its members to pass exacting written and practical tests in a variety of areas, including: skiing, first-aid, risk management, avalanche science and rescue, and ski area safety.

-www.pnsaa.org - The ISSW is an annual meeting of professionals who work in the field of snow science and winter recreation.
+www.issw.com - The ISSW is an annual meeting of professionals who work in the field of snow science and winter recreation.
 It is the only such conference and has been on-going since 1976.
-It is truly international with participants from countries worldwide where winter sports are popular.
-Professionals from Europe, Russia, Asia, Australia, New Zealand, and North and South America are in attendance.
+It is truly international with participants from countries worldwide where winter sports are popular, including professionals from Europe, Russia, Asia, Australia, New Zealand, and North and South America.

 The workshop is designed to bring together practitioners such as ski patrollers and mountain guides, forecasters who may work for ski companies, departments of transportation, the U.S. Forest Service, mining and agriculture engineers, scientists who teach and research snow science and others who participate in the world of snow.
 In addition, it provides an opportunity for local mountain user groups to participate in a higher level learning environment.